AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 >
 > Familiarize yourself with basic [Experience Manager Maven Archetype use, and the FileVault Content Maven Plug-in](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/vlt-mavenplugin.html) as this article builds upon these learnings and concepts.

-This article outlines the changes required to Experience Manager Maven projects to be Experience Manager as a Cloud Service compatible, ensuring they respect the split of mutable and immutable content, ensuring requisite dependencies are established to create non-conflicting, determinisitic deployments, and ensuring they are packaged in a deployable structure.
+This article outlines the changes required to Experience Manager Maven projects to be Experience Manager as a Cloud Service compatible, ensuring they respect the split of mutable and immutable content, ensuring requisite dependencies are established to create non-conflicting, deterministic  deployments, and ensuring they are packaged in a deployable structure.

 Adobe Experience Manager application deployments must be comprised of a single Experience Manager package.
 This package should in turn contain sub-packages that comprise everything required by the application to function, including code, configuration and any supporting baseline content.